alkemyst/eserciziNote/README.md

 This set of scrips works under linux (I have ubuntu).

+Currently only the treble clef is supported and solutions are written only for notes spanning a fixed range.
+Any feedback is welcome (including comments on fonts/size of notes, etc).

 # How to install
 Once you cloned this repository, you should run the following installation to make sure everyhting runs smoothly (installing lilypond and also the font I decided to use for the notes)